 Certain examples of odd-fire engines exhibit an unexpected characteristic: when one cylinder follows its predecessor very closely, the successor pulse combines with its predecessor pulse to produce a single larger torque pulse, and the output waveform changes to the order of an engine with half the number of cylinders.
 Therefore the excitation frequency is half what an evenly-spaced engine with the same number of cylinders produces, and the amplitude is considerably greater.

-A specific example of that phenomenon is the V-12 engine being used in a certain warbird replica.
+A specific example of that phenomenon is the 90° V-12 engine being used in a certain warbird (P-51) replica kitplane.
 That odd-fire engine is, in essence, a pair of in-line six-cylinder engines, physically separated 90° from each other, sharing a common 120° crankshaft.
 It has a 90°-30°-90°-30° firing impulse spacing, which produces the output waveform shown in Figure 7.

 Notice how the cylinder which follows its predecessor by only 30° combines with the predecessor to produce a 3rd order wave-form instead of the clean 6th order of an even-fire V-12.

 The torque peaks of this engine are roughly 140% of the mean torque instead of the 40% commonly expected from an even-fire V-12 (Allison, Merlyn, etc. as shown in Figure 6), and the valleys extend below zero (roughly -120% of mean torque).
 Also notice that the pulse shape looks less like a sine wave and more like a sawtooth wave.
 This shape suggests that there are some complex harmonic components in the excitation.

 Recently, we have seen several of these PSRU's apart for inspection and repairs after approximately 100-125 hours of in-flight service..
-As a result of those inspections, the builders group contracted with EPI to manufacture a retrofit mechanism for all of the kits in existence to prevent the catastrophic departure of the propshaft from the gearbox.
-The vibration problems remain as yet unsolved.
-The proper solution we proposed was deemed to be "too expensive".
+As a result of those inspections, the builders group contracted with EPI todevise a solution to these engine-driven vibrations.
+EPI designed an implementation of its very successful drive isolation system for that powerplant, but the proper solution was deemed "too expensive".